Join for FREE

 [edit] Notable Species

-The center of the park is a wooded valley that in winter hosts mixed flocks of migrants from higher latitudes and elevations.
+The centre of the park is a wooded valley that in winter hosts mixed flocks of migrants from higher latitudes and elevations.
 Prominent species include Hepatic Tanager, the Abeille's race of Bullock's Oriole, Slate-throated Redstart, and Gray Silky Flycatcher.
 The park's edges rise to higher elevations and preserve low oak scrub with some desert plants such as agaves.
 Hooded Yellowthroat, Blue Mockingbird, and Rufous-capped Brush Finch have been reported from these areas but are elusive outside the breeding season.
 Berylline and Broad-billed Hummingbirds are present, with the latter especially numerous.

 [edit] Check-list